Social Work Visa Sponsorship Jobs in New Mexico

 Which companies sponsor visas for social workers in New Mexico?

 Presbyterian Healthcare Services, UNM Health Sciences Center, Lovelace Health System, and the Indian Health Service are among the more active employers of sponsored social workers in New Mexico.
-Tribal health departments and federally qualified health centers across the state also hire for social work roles and can petition for H-1B or permanent resident visas for qualified international candidates.
+Tribal health departments and federally qualified health centers across the state also hire for social work roles and can petition for H-1B visa or permanent resident visas for qualified international candidates.

 Which visa types are most common for social work roles in New Mexico?